 If you go to Rome, you have to visit the Vatican Museums and spend a few hours admiring their extraordinary collections.
 But viewing all 1,400 rooms of this unusual museum space, designed by popes and constantly enriched over the centuries, would take an eternity.
-Therefore accept from the outset that you won't be able to see everything, and that you can always re-visit Rome another time.
+Therefore accept from the outset that you will not be able to see everything, and that you can always re-visit Rome another time.

 But don't run through all fourteen galleries just to get to the usual tourist goal: the Sistine Chapel and Michelangelo's ceiling.
 Spend some time with the other treasures along the way: the Apollo Belvedere and the statue of Laocoön and His Sons in the majestic octagonal courtyard; the Raphael Rooms, filled with the virtuoso's master paintings; and the Pinacoteca Vaticana, where the paintings of Caravaggio hang next to those of Titian, Giotto, Fra Angelico, and Veronese.